EvolvedWeb/evowc/README.md

 </component>
 ```

 The property `age` is going to be a number.
 No matter what type of value you pass in, it will be converted into a number.
-So `component.age = '33'` will give it a numeric value of `33` and a string of `"33"`.
+So `component.age = '33'` will give it a numeric value of `33` and not a string of `"33"`.

 > TODO: What other types do I need to support?